 Journal Articles (Peer-Reviewed)

-Reh, Susan, Niels Van Quaquebeke, Christian Tröster and Steffen R. Giessner (In press): When and Why Does Status Threat at Work Bring Out the Best and the Worst in Us?: A Temporal Social Comparison Theory., Organizational Psychology Review.
+Reh, Susan, Niels Van Quaquebeke, Christian Tröster and Steffen R. Giessner (2022): When and Why Does Status Threat at Work Bring Out the Best and the Worst in Us?: A Temporal Social Comparison Theory., Organizational Psychology Review, 12 (3).

 Korman, Benjamin, Christian Tröster and Steffen R. Giessner (2021): The Consequence of Incongruent Abusive Supervision: Anticipation of Social Exclusion, Shame, and Turnover Intentions, Journal of Leadership & Organizational Studies.

 Abstract: We investigated the turnover intentions of employees who perceive that they are being treated with more or less abusive supervision than their coworkers.
 We call this incongruent abusive supervision.
 Our findings support our theory that employees associate incongruent abusive supervision with anticipation of social exclusion from their coworkers.
 Furthermore, this appraisal of social exclusion threat is associated with feelings of shame, which, in turn, increase turnover intentions.
 Two experimental vignettes provide support for our theoretical model.
 These findings highlight coworkers’ abusive supervision as an important context for the experience of one’s own abusive supervision and introduce shame as an emotional mechanism important for understanding employee responses to incongruent abusive supervision.